Effective for all transactions that will be considered by the Bank on or after August 1, 2020

-Within 30-calendar days after a written request by a party affected by a final decision of the EXIM Bank Board of Directors, EXIM Bank will provide to the affected party a non-confidential summary of the facts found and conclusion reached in any Detailed Economic Impact Analysis conducted and submitted to the EXIM Bank Board of Directors.
+Within 30 calendar days after a final decision of the EXIM Board of Directors, EXIM will provide to the public a non-confidential summary of the facts found and conclusion reached in any Detailed Economic Impact Analysis conducted and submitted to the EXIM Board of Directors.

 Attachment A: Economic Impact for Services, Aircraft

 This paper outlines a conceptual approach to applying Economic Impact principles to the Bank’s most prominent services sector, aircraft.
 While the economic impact evaluation for services follows the legislative blueprint, the inherent differences in the economic character of goods versus services mean that the application of that blueprint in various service sectors is different in several ways from what is done for goods.
 For example, services cannot be considered interchangeable commodities and any foreign service as an automatic displacement of U.S. based services.
 Hence, the tests for competition and impact are more sector-specific and demanding.